mm6/InternetOfThingsCourse/Weeks/week2.md

 We look at three interaction patterns provided by HTTP.
 These are the standard request and response, asynchronous JavaScript and XML (AJAX), and websockets.

+We also discuss the publish/subscribe model by publishing events to the Particle cloud and subscribing to those events with Node-RED.

 Security and privacy are continuing concerns.

 We argue that, with the adoption of web standards, an interoperable internet of things is possible.